react-navigation/react-navigation.github.io/versioned_docs/version-6.x/typescript.md

 >;
 ```

 The `CompositeScreenProps` type takes 2 parameters, first parameter is the type of props for the primary navigation (type for the navigator that owns this screen, in our case the tab navigator which contains the `Profile` screen) and second parameter is the type of props for secondary navigation (type for a parent navigator).
-The primary type should always have the screen's route name as it's second parameter.
+The primary type should always have the screen's route name as its second parameter.

 For multiple parent navigators, this secondary type should be nested: